 Between 1989 and 1991, 2900 pregnant women (Gen1) volunteered to be part of the study at King Edward Memorial Hospital looking at prenatal ultrasound scans at 18 weeks pregnant.
 Some of the mothers were followed up at 24, 28 and 38 weeks gestation.
 Families then continued with follow-up assessments of their babies.
 2868 babies (Gen2) remained in the study and were examined on first or second day after birth by a child health nurse at King Edward Memorial Hospital.

-Follow up of infants and toddlers: 1991 – 1995
+Follow-up of infants and toddlers: 1991 – 1995

 The initial follow-ups of the “Raine Study infants and toddlers” (Gen2) took place in Princess Margaret Hospital, where the Telethon Institute for Child Health Research was located.
 The children were examined at one, two and three years of age to assess and their growth and development recorded.
 The parents of the Raine Study child completed questionnaires on the child and information on the parents themselves were also collected.
 The infants and toddlers height, weight, blood pressure, physical health and developmental progress were measured.

-Five year follow up: 1995 – 1998
+Five year follow-up: 1995 – 1998

-Eight year follow up: 1998 – 2000
+Eight year follow-up: 1998 – 2000

-The eight year old follow-up of the Raine Study children (Gen2) took place at the Telethon Institute for Child Health Research.
+The eight year old follow-up of the Raine Study participants (Gen2) took place at the Telethon Institute for Child Health Research.
 During this follow-up the Raine Study parents (Gen1) completed questionnaires and their child completed tasks in relation to reading and mathematical ability.
 The child also did a physical exercise test on an exercise bicycle, and the parents and child provided blood samples.

-Ten year follow up: 2000 – 2003
+Ten year follow-up: 2000 – 2003

-Fourteen year follow up: 2003 – 2006
+Fourteen year follow-up: 2003 – 2006

-Seventeen year follow up: 2006 – 2009
+Seventeen year follow-up: 2006 – 2009

 Eighteen year sub-study: 2009 – 2010

-When the Gen2 participants turned 18 years of age, they were asked to complete a challenge test to examine their stress response.
+When the participants (Gen2) turned 18 years of age, they were asked to complete a challenge test to examine their stress response.
 During the “Raine Challenge-me study” participants were involved in two separate challenge tests and their blood and saliva samples were collected to measure their peak stress hormone levels and the decline in stress hormone levels.

-Twenty year follow up: 2010 – 2012
+Twenty year follow-up: 2010 – 2012

-Twenty-two year follow up: 2012 – 2014
+Twenty-two year follow-up: 2012 – 2014

-Follow up of Raine Study Parents: 2014 – 2017
+Follow-up of The Raine Study Parents: 2014 – 2017

 Sub-study Twenty-five year old study of Workplace factors: 2015 – 2016

-Twenty-seven year old follow up: 2016 – 2018
+Twenty-seven year old follow-up: 2016 – 2018

 Sub-study: Twenty-seven year old MRI

-A sub-study, also looked at Gen2 participants who consistently have had low back pain.
+A sub-study also looked at participants (Gen2) who consistently have had low back pain.
 The study has involved them having an MRI scan of their lower back and pelvis.

 Sub-study Twenty-seven year old economic survey: 2017